October 28. Today's Birthdays

 NAMES

-Beloved Kazakhstani singer, teacher, professor, the People's Artist of the Kazakh SSR (1986), laureate of the State Prize of the Republic of Kazakhstan (2004) and honored singer of Kyrgyzstan and Uzbekistan Roza RYMBAYEVA was born in 1957 in Semiplatinsk region.
+Beloved Kazakhstani singer, lecturer, professor, the People's Artist of the Kazakh SSR (1986), laureate of the State Prize of the Republic of Kazakhstan (2004) and honored singer of Kyrgyzstan and Uzbekistan Roza RYMBAYEVA was born in 1957 in Semiplatinsk region.
 She is a graduate of the Zhurgenov Institute of Arts.
-Between 1976 and 1979 she was the soloist of Gulder («Flowers») pop ensemble.
-In 1979 she joined the Arai pop band, managed by her future husband Taskyn Okapov.
-Since 1979 till present Roza Rymbayeva has been the soloist of Kazakhconcert.
-Her repertoire includes songs by the Kazakh and foreign composers.
+From 1976 to 1979 she was a soloist of Gulder («Flowers») youth pop ensemble.
+In 1979 she joined Arai pop band, managed by her husband Taskyn Okapov.
+Since 1979 till present Roza Rymbayeva has been a soloist of Kazakhconcert.
+Her repertoire includes songs by Kazakh and foreign composers, along with the works by modern composers she performs national songs.